tralkan/project-koz/README.md

 ## Getting Started

-These instructions will guide you through setting up and deploying the Tyron SSI Protocol on your local machine for development and testing purposes.
+These instructions will guide you through setting up and deploying a [TyronSSI account](./contracts/Account.sol) on your local machine for development and testing purposes.
 See the [Installation](#installation) section for detailed setup instructions.

 ## Prerequisites